platformio/platformio-docs/plus/debugging.rst

     * - :ref:`platform_aceinna_imu`
       - Open-source, embedded development platform for Aceinna IMU hardware.
 Run custom algorithms and navigation code on Aceinna IMU/INS hardware.

+    * - :ref:`platform_atmelavr`
+      - Atmel AVR 8-bit MCUs deliver a unique combination of performance, power efficiency and design flexibility.
+Optimized to speed time to market-and easily adapt to new ones-they are based on the industry's most code-efficient architecture for C and assembly programming

     * - :ref:`platform_atmelsam`
       - Atmel | SMART offers Flash- based ARM products based on the ARM Cortex-M0+, Cortex-M3 and Cortex-M4 architectures, ranging from 8KB to 2MB of Flash including a rich peripheral and feature mix.